 More tips on HOW TO STENCIL are HERE

-5. After paint is completely dry, lightly sand to distress with a palm sander if desired.
+6. After paint is completely dry, lightly sand over the letters with an orbital sander to distress their look if desired.

-Each board was installed onto the wall as shown above, one at a time.
-They were not previously attached together.
+Each board was installed onto the wall as shown above, one at a time since they were not previously attached together.

-Connect all the pipe fittings first, then screw in one side with one screw.
+Connect all the pipe fittings first, then attach one side with one screw.
 Then place a level across the top, while screwing in the 2nd side.
-Once straight, add more screws.
+Once straight, secure with more screws.

 But let’s have some fun with that stencil subtext now, for an unexpected twist.

-Two little crates were installed as shadow box styled shelves, doing a few helpful things.
+Two little crates were installed as shadow box styled bins, doing a few helpful things to keep detergent or clutter off a countertop or appliances.

 “Wash” showcases, the laundry soap inside the mason jar, DRY holds all the clothespins, and FOLD is the perfect little catch for the odd, lonely sock that is looking for its friend.